B-rrrrrr/obsidian_notes/2 Source Material/Ulysses.md

 I that sinned and prayed and fasted.
 A child Conmee saved from pandies.
 I, I and I. I."
+entelechy, form of forms: two different ways of saying "soul" as Aristotle means the term: "The soul is the first entelechy of a naturally organic body" and "The intellectual soul is the form of forms".
+Entelechy = actuality, for Aristotle the form-giving cause capable of reproducing itself.
+I,I - continuity of existence because of memory
+I.I - discontinuity of existence because of everchanging forms

 Page 182:
 "A man or genius makes no mistakes.
 His errors are volitional and are the portals of discovery."

+Page 186:
+" — As we, or mother Dana, weave and unweave our bodies, Stephen said, from day to day, their molecules shuttled to and fro, so does the artist weave and unweave his image.
+And as the mole on my right breast is where it was when I was born, though all my body has been woven of new stuff time after time, so through the ghost of the unquiet father the image of the unliving son looks forth.
+In the intense instant of imagination, when the mind, Shelley says, is a fading coal, that which I was is that which I am and that which in possibility I may come to be.
+So in the future, the sister of the past, I may see myself as I sit here now but by reflection from that which then I shall be.
+Drummond of Hawthornden helped you at that stile. " "It is with this movement, with the passage and dissolution of impressions, images, sensations, that analysis leaves off - that continual vanishing away, that strange, perpetual, weaving and unweaving of ourselves." - Walter Pater, The Renaissance 1873
+"Poetry is not like reasoning, a power to be exerted according to the determination of the will.
+A man cannot say, “I will compose poetry.”
+The greatest poet even cannot say it, for the mind in creation is as a fading coal which some invisible influence like an inconstant wind awakens to transitory brightness; this power arrises from within, like the colour of a flower which fades and changes as it is developed, and the conscious portions of our natures are unprophetic either of its approach or its departure." - P. B. Shelley, A Defense of Poetry 1821
+"If thou dost complain that there shall be a Time in which thou shalt not be, why dost thou not also grieve that there was a time in which thou was not; and so that thou art not as old as that enlivening Planet of Time? ...
+That will be after us, which, long long before we were, was." - William Drummond of Hawthornden, A Cypresse Grove 1623

 Page 189:
 "Was du verlacht hast wirst du noch dienen."